Fort Worth Domestic Violence Lawyer

 Can The Victim Drop Charges?

 The district attorney of Tarrant County has a no-drop policy on cases where a family member is assaulted with bodily injury.
 But that doesn’t mean that the case cannot be dropped or dismissed.
-Skilled attorney Jeff C. Kennedy has had these types of cases dropped regardless of the policy.
-Depending on your circumstances, there are many options and variables to discuss.

-The victim files a sworn legal document that expresses to the prosecutor that the victim would like to dismiss or drop all charges.
-This does not mean the district attorney will follow through and dismiss or drop the case.
-There are steps that need to be taken if this is a solution for your case.
-Meetings need to be arranged with the Tarrant County victim coordinator, and assistance district attorney.
-Every case has its own set of unique circumstances, and its always a smart idea to hire an attorney that has handled these cases in your county, and understands how the prosecution will view the case, and what they will most likely do.
+Every case is unique circumstances, and its always a smart idea to hire an attorney that has handled these cases in your county, and understands how the prosecution will view the case, and what they will most likely do.

-• The person accused of family violence cannot possess a firearm (federal law)
+• The person accused of family violence cannot possess a firearm (federal law).

 Typical Family Violence Case Proceedings